 When I feel myself slipping into a "funk" I stop and think, "When is the last time you had some fun?"
 And I usually find it’s time to schedule some fun.
-Whether it’s a game night with friends, a party, or a spontaneous movie night with my family, I make sure to actually set an appointment in my calendar.
+And right now, “virtual fun” is so important.
+Whether it’s a family conference call or Zoom meeting, a game night with your family at home, or a spontaneous virtual movie night with friends and loved ones across the country, fun is a secret stress buster.
+In fact, I make sure to actually set an appointment in my calendar for fun.

 Today I’ve given you one simple, effective strategy proven to kill stress!
 Now it’s up to you to use that strategy.
 So come on, it’s FUN!

 I want you to take just a minute right now to think about who you know who really needs to have more fun in life.
 Who do you know who always seems overwhelmed, or who is always looking for a way to cope with their stress?
-It could be anyone from your next-door neighbor to your coworker, your spouse or child, or even a church member.
 Go ahead and share this message with them right now!
-This one simple strategy will encourage, motivate and inspire those who receive it, and it will be because you were generous enough to share it.
-You can post this link on social media or even print it out and actually pass it around today.
+This one simple strategy will encourage, motivate, and inspire those who receive it, and it will be because you were generous enough to share it.

 In great faith,

 P.S.
 Like what you read here?
-Just hit the "like" button at the top of the page!
-That will help your Facebook friends find this content!
+Just hit any of the social media buttons below!
+That will help your friends find this message!